 - 1. Copying phrases and/or sentences from a source without placing the material in quotation marks and/or without adequate acknowledgment of the source; - 2.
 Mosaic copying of phrases and/or sentences from a multiple source without placing the material in quotation marks and/or without adequate acknowledgment of the individual sources; - 3.
-Using a source's ideas, opinions, or theories without adequate acknowledgment of the source: - 4.
-Paraphrasing a source's words, ideas, opinions, or theories without adequate acknowledgment of the source; - 5.
-Using a source's facts, statistics, or illustrative material without adequate acknowledgment of the source; - 6.
+Submission of materials that utilize artificial intelligence (AI) during any phase of the writing process is disallowed.
+Dictation software or other assistive technology that does not incorporate AI is allowable; - 4.
+Using a source's ideas, opinions, or theories without adequate acknowledgment of the source; - 5.
+Paraphrasing a source's words, ideas, opinions, or theories without adequate acknowledgment of the source; - 6.
+Using a source's facts, statistics, or illustrative material without adequate acknowledgment of the source; - 7.
 Submitting as one's own work material that is written or published by another author.